DavidH45/RandomColorGenerator/README.md

 - [x] Update favicon to new color.
 - [ ] Maybe some cool animations?
 - [x] Click to copy hex color on title.
+- [ ] Maybe use opacity to make darken hex colors instead of using tinycolor2.